Speeding up A/B tests with discipline

 Sequential testing

-Peeking your experiment is treated as a sin because it can inflate long term false discovery rate, but it’s unrealistic to only look at results after experiments mature.
+Peeking at your experiment is treated as a sin because it can inflate the long-term false discovery rate, but it’s unrealistic to only look at results after experiments mature.
 We want to peek.
-Methods like mSPRT will let you keep the family‑wise error rate intact while letting you stop early when evidence is overwhelming.
+Methods like mSPRT will let you keep the family‑wise error rate intact while allowing you stop early when evidence is overwhelming.

 Benjamini–Hochberg for multiple metrics

 Separately, the BH procedure controls the false‑discovery rate when you report a wide dashboard of metrics at the final read‑out.
-It’s cheap insurance against metric‑mining but it does not handle repeated looks; combine it with mSPRT, you will correct common mistakes with p-hacking.
+It’s cheap insurance against metric‑mining, but it does not handle repeated looks; combine it with mSPRT, and you will correct common mistakes with p-hacking.

 Bayesian framing